-It is important to note that the controlled evaluation procedures that we propose may be misleading for suboptimal models because they do not necessarily distinguish between model errors caused by poor model fit from those that would remain when prediction is subgroup Bayes-optimal.
-For example, as an arbitrarily poor subgroup-agnostic predictor satisfies $\{R, Y\} \perp A \mid X$ (Table \ref{tab:performance_properties}) in a covariate shift setting just as the population Bayes-optimal predictor does, a weighted evaluation procedure that controls for $X$ cannot distinguish between differences in performance across subgroups due to poor fit of the model to the data distribution (\textit{e.g.}, due to underrepresentation or model misspecification) from those implied by the structure of the data distribution.
-Similarly, an evaluation that control for $R$ inherits the same limitations as a test for sufficiency, in that it is possible for poorly-fit models with severe fairness issues to satisfy sufficiency \cite{corbett2017algorithmic,corbett2023measure}.
+Viewing controlled evaluation as a form of conditional independence testing clarifies some challenges related to interpretation.
+For example, as is shown in Table \ref{tab:performance_properties}, any subgroup-agnostic predictor satisfies $\{R, Y\} \perp A \mid X$ in a covariate shift setting.
+The implication is that a weighted evaluation procedure for $X$ in a covariate shift setting does not distinguish between differences in model performance that would remain under Bayes-optimality from those that follow from poor fit of the model (\textit{e.g.}, due to underrepresentation or model misspecification) for some values of $X$ of differing prevalence across subgroups.
+Similarly, an evaluation that controls for $R$ inherits the same limitations as a test for sufficiency, in that it is possible for a poorly-fit model to satisfy sufficiency \cite{corbett2017algorithmic,corbett2023measure}.